Size ranking: 65th

 A small southern constellation invented by the Frenchman Nicolas Louis de Lacaille during his survey of the southern skies in 1751–52.
 Pyxis represents a magnetic compass as used by seamen.
 It is located near the stern of the ship Argo in the same area as the ship’s mast.
 For Lacaille’s original depiction of it, published in 1756 under the French name la Boussole, see here.
 Lacaille Latinized it to Pixis Nautica (sic) on the second edition of his chart in 1763, a name that was subsequently shortened, with amended spelling, to just Pyxis.
 The brightest stars in Pyxis are of only fourth magnitude and there are no legends associated with it – indeed, the magnetic compass was completely unknown to the ancient Greeks.

 It is sometimes asserted that Pyxis is one of the parts into which Lacaille divided the former Argo Navis, but that is not the case.
-Lacaille divided Argo into three – Carina, Puppis and Vela.
-Pyxis is an additional constellation invented by Lacaille, and he showed it separately on his map and in his catalogue.
+Lacaille split Argo into three: Carina (Corps), Puppis (Pouppe), and Vela (Voilure).
+Pyxis is an additional constellation invented by Lacaille, and he showed it separately from Argo on his map and in his catalogue.

 Tianmiao, ‘celestial temple’, was a Chinese constellation consisting of 14 stars describing an arch shape.
-Most of these were in present-day Pyxis, including the line Beta–Alpha–Gamma, with five in neighbouring Antlia.
+Most of these were in present-day Pyxis, including the line Beta–Alpha–Gamma, with five stars in neighbouring Antlia.
 Tianmiao represented a temple dedicated to the Emperor’s ancestors.

 © Ian Ridpath.
 All rights reserved